 Pick up vintage threads from the retro treasure troves that line Brick Lane and wander around Boxpark: a pop-up retail park by Shoreditch High Street with an ace selection of tip-top boutiques.
 Catch a film, show or exhibition at Rich Mix or the Barbican; step back in time at Dennis Severs’ House, right next to Batty Langley’s.
 On Sunday mornings, watch London bloom at the Columbia Road Flower Market and pause in the shops, cafés and pubs that blossom in abundance by the market.
-Browse the stalls inside Spitalfields Market; dip into the covered street-food market on Brick Lane if you’re getting peckish.
+Browse the stalls at Spitalfields Market, and make sure you arrive hungry.
 Mrs Smiths can get ghetto-fabulous nails at Imarni Nails; Mr Smiths seeking an old-school cut or shave should drop by Jack the Clipper.
 Admire Georgian architecture by taking a perambulation around the hotel’s ’hood, starting in Fournier Street and heading north-east along Wilkes Street, Hanbury Street, and Folgate Street to Elder Street.
 Look out for the original wooden doors, elegant sash windows, detailed brickwork and lofts.
 Eyeball Christ Church, built by Nicholas Hawksmoor in 1729, and his elegant Rectory next door.
 Don’t miss Artillery Lane, where you will find one of the most beautifully preserved Georgian shopfronts in London, now the Raven Row Gallery.

 Grab a bite to eat at Boxpark’s array of bars and cafés – Voodoo Ray’s pizza is a cheap, delicious snack; there’s also an excellent falafel café upstairs.
 Andina is one of London’s best Peruvian restaurants, a short stroll from Shoreditch High Street; in the same stomping ground, there are outposts of Hawksmoor and Dishoom.
 For a vertiginous meal with a view, book into Duck and Waffle.
 Stroll down Kingsland Road – aka Phở Mile – for some of the city’s best Vietnamese food (Sông Quê Café is a favourite).
 If you want fine dining, try Galvin la Chapelle, right by Spitalfields Market.
 The English is cosy and comforting, as British as bread pudding.